Clinician Educator Track

 Summary of Educational Experiences by Training Year:

-• The PGY-II in the combined IM-PM residency program will have a similar schedule as PGY-II residents in the categorical program plus 8 weeks of elective rotations in preventive medicine.
-This resident will participate in Preventive Medicine seminars weekly during ambulatory blocks and elective rotations.
-In addition, the PGY-II resident is expected to begin coursework in the School of Public Health (SPH), with the expectation to complete at least 3 courses (9 credits) by the end of the academic year.
+• The PGY-II in the combined IM-PM residency program will have a similar schedule as PGY-II residents in the categorical program ( 6+2 blocks) for 6 months, and the other 6 months will be spent in Preventive Medicine.
+This resident will participate in Preventive Medicine seminars weekly during ambulatory blocks, preventive medicine and elective rotations, and will attend clinic weekly during Preventive Medicine rotations.
+In addition, the PGY-II resident is expected to begin coursework in the School of Public Health (SPH).
 By the middle of PGY-II, the resident will select one or two community-based organizations and a project that will be continued longitudinally for the remaining years of training.
 The project may be committee/ planning; patient education; home visitation; epidemiology; literature reviews to help organization leadership.

-• The PGY-III resident in the combined IM-PM residency program will have a similar schedule as PGY-III residents in the categorical program plus 12 weeks of preventive medicine rotations.
+• The PGY-III resident in the combined IM-PM residency program will have a similar schedule as PGY-III residents in the categorical program for 6 months and the other 6 months will be spent in Preventive Medicine.
 Participation in Preventive Medicine seminars and community-based organizations will same as described for PGY-II.
-In addition, the PGY-III resident is expected to continue coursework in the SPH, with the expectation to complete at least 4 courses (12 credits).
+In addition, the PGY-III resident is expected to continue coursework in the SPH, with the expectation to complete at least 30 credits by the end of PGY-III.
 During the year, the PGY-III resident is expected to decide on the topic and faculty mentor(s) for the MPH capstone project in urban public health, select a faculty preceptor and develop the project idea and research methods.
 The focus may be on epidemiology, QI, or education.
-At the end of the PGY-III, the resident becomes eligible to sit for the ABIM certification exam.

-• The PGY-IV resident in the combined IM-PM residency program will participate fully in Preventive Medicine training.
-Preventive Medicine rotations will include VA Health Promotion Disease Prevention (HPDP) activities (8 weeks); University Hospital Quality Improvement (12 weeks); War Related Illness and Injury Study Center (WRIISC) (4 weeks); and rotations through the Department of Health at state and local level (12 weeks).
-Throughout the year, the PGY-IV resident will attend weekly continuity clinic sessions in the Internal Medicine clinic and will participate in weekly Preventive Medicine seminars.
+• The PGY-IV resident in the combined IM-PM residency program will have 8 months of Internal Medicine rotations (6+2 block schedule) and 4 months of Preventive Medicine.
+At the end of the PGY-IV, the residents will be board eligible in both Internal Medicine and Preventive Medicine.
+Throughout the year, the PGY-IV resident will attend weekly continuity clinic sessions during Preventive Medicine rotations and will participate in weekly Preventive Medicine seminars during Preventive Medicine rotations, and during Internal Medicine ambulatory blocks and elective rotations.
 Participation in community-based organizations will remain as described for the first 3 years of training.
-The PGY-IV resident is expected to enroll in 2 SPH classes per semester and complete the remaining 18 credits toward the MPH degree, and to complete the capstone project, to submit an abstract at the ACPM annual conference and SPH and DOM research days.
-At the end of the academic year, the resident becomes eligible to sit for the ABPM certification exam in Preventive Medicine and will have completed the MPH degree.
+The PGY-IV resident is expected to complete the remaining credits toward the MPH degree, and to complete the capstone project (3 credits), to submit an abstract at the ACPM annual conference and SPH and DOM research days.

-• At the end of 4 years of training, graduates are eligible for Board certification by both ABIM and ABPM
+At the end of 4 years of training, graduates are eligible for Board certification by both ABIM and ABPM

 Current Residents